Icelys/RuncodeTextUserscript/README.md

 3. To run the code, click on the text in the comment.
 It will prompt you if you want to run it.
 Click OK.
 4. Profit

+#WARNING:
-''WARNING'': While this userscript itself is safe, not all JavaScript code is.
+####While this userscript itself is safe, not all JavaScript code is.
 Run JS code at your own risk.